dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/index.md

 These command-line options are used to attach an interactive terminal session and remove the container, and are primarily intended for testing purposes.
 To run the software in a production environment, you can start the Docker image using the `--detach` option to run the container in the background and, optionally, specify the `--volume` command for storing blocks.

 To connect the Rosetta node instance to the mainnet, add flags: `--mainnet` and `--not-whitelisted`.
+The flag for whitelisting is reserved for certain IP addresses that need to connect to permissioned testnets.

 For more information about Docker command-line options, see the [Docker reference documentation](https://docs.docker.com/engine/reference/commandline/run/).